-- 2.1 Churcher's College Junior School is academically selective from Year 2 and above and prospective pupils sit an entrance exam.
-We request parents of children with SEN/D to discuss their child's requirements with us before they sit our entrance exam so that we can make adequate provision for them.
-Parents should provide a copy of an educational psychologist's report or a medical report to support their request for special arrangements, e.g. for extra time. - 2.2 Regardless of age each pupil with SEN/D requires individual consideration and treatment.
+- 2.1 Churcher's College Junior School is academically selective and prospective pupils undertake a range of entrance assessments.
+We request parents of children with SEND to discuss their child's requirements with us before they sit our entrance assessments so that we can make adequate provision for them.
+Parents should provide a copy of an educational psychologist's report or a medical report to support their request for special arrangements, e.g. for extra time. - 2.2 Regardless of age each pupil with SEND requires individual consideration and treatment.
 If appropriate, adjustments will need to be put in place.
-We will discuss thoroughly with parents the adjustments that can reasonably be made for their child once they have accepted the offer of a place and before they become a pupil at the School.
+We will discuss thoroughly with parents the adjustments that can reasonably be made for their child at the point of offer and before they become a pupil at the School.